 - Web App Firewall (per profile).
 The same information, but displayed per-profile rather than summarized.

 You can use this information to monitor how your Web App Firewall is operating and determine whether there is any abnormal activity or abnormal amounts of hits on a signature or security check.
-If you see such a pattern of abnormal activity, you can check the logs for that signature or security check, to diagnose the issue, and then take corrective action.
+If you see such a pattern of abnormal activity, you can check the logs for that signature or security check to diagnose and take corrective action.

 The Web App Firewall Reports

-The Payment Card Industry (PCI) Data Security Standard (DSS), version 1.2, consists of twelve security criteria that most credit card companies require businesses who accept online payments via credit and debit cards to meet.
+The Payment Card Industry (PCI) Data Security Standard (DSS), version 1.2, consists of 12 security criteria that most credit card companies require businesses who accept online payments via credit and debit cards to meet.
 These criteria are designed to prevent identity theft, hacking, and other types of fraud.
-If an internet service provider or online merchant does not meet the PCI DSS criteria, that ISP or merchant risks losing authorization to accept credit card payments through its web site.
+If an internet service provider does not meet the PCI DSS criteria, that ISP or merchant might lose authorization to accept credit card payments through the website.

 The PCI DSS report consists of a list of those criteria that are relevant to your Web App Firewall configuration.
-Under each criterion, it lists your current configuration options, indicates whether your current configuration complies with the PCI DSS criterion, and explains how to configure the Web App Firewall so that your protected web site(s) will be in compliance with that criterion.
+Under each criterion, it lists your current configuration options, indicates whether your current configuration complies with the PCI DSS criterion, and explains how to configure the Web App Firewall so that your protected websites are in compliance with the criterion.

 The PCI DSS report is located under System > Reports.
 To generate the report as an Adobe PDF file, click Generate PCI DSS Report.
 Depending on your browser settings, the report is displayed in the pop-up window or you are prompted to save it to your hard disk.